Fantastic Flips and Where to Find Them: A General Framework for Parameterized Local Search on Partitioning Problems: Intractability Results for the Considered Local Search Problems

 \emph{Step 7: Putting everything together.} Let~$k'\le k$ be the number of moved vectors. \Cref{claim-no-dummy-vector-is-moved,claim-edge-moved-only-if-both-vertices-moved} imply that~$k'=\alpha+\beta$ where~$\alpha$ is the number of moved vertex vectors (according to \Cref{claim-movements-vertex-vectors} each of them is moved into its corresponding vertex bin), and~$\beta\le\binom{\alpha}{2}$ is the number of moved edge vectors (according to \Cref{claim-movements-edge-vectors} they are moved into the target bin~$B^*$).
 We finally verify that~$\alpha=\ell$ and that~$\beta=\binom{\alpha}{2}=\binom{\ell}{2}$ implying that the vectors in~$D_{\rm flip}(f,f')$ correspond to the vertices and edges of a multicolored clique in~$G$.

 We show this statement in three steps: First, we show that~$\alpha\le\ell$, second we show that~$\beta=\binom{\alpha}{2}$, and third we verify that~$\alpha=\ell$.
 In all three steps we compute the change in the overload as follows: First, we calculate the increase of the overload by only considering the flips of the vertex vectors in~$D_{\rm flip}(f,f')$.
-Then, all important edge dimensions where at least one edge vector in~$D_{\rm flip}(f,f')$ has value~1 are empty.
+Then, all important edge dimensions where at least one edge vector in~$D_{\rm flip}(f,f')$ has value~1 are empty in~$B^*$.
 Second, we calculate the decrease of the overload by only considering the flips of the edge vectors in~$D_{\rm flip}(f,f')$.
+Recall that moving a vertex vector~$\vec(v_i)$ from the target bin~$B^*$ into its corresponding vertex bin~$B_{v_i}$ causes an overload of~$(\ell-1)\cdot (z/2-1)$.
+Moreover, recall that moving an edge vector~$\vec(u_i,w_j)$ out of its corresponding edge bin~$B_{u_i,w_j}$ reduces the overload by~$z$.

 \emph{Step 7.1: At most $\ell$~vertex vectors are contained in~$D_{\rm flip}(f,f')$:} Assume towards a contradiction that at least~$\ell+1$ vertex vectors move.
 Hence, the flip of the vertex vectors in~$D_{\rm flip}(f,f')$ increases the overload by at least~$(\ell+1)\cdot (\ell-1)\cdot(z/2-1)=(\ell^2-1)\cdot(z/2-1)$.
 Furthermore, the flip of the edge vectors in~$D_{\rm flip}(f,f')$ decreases the overload by at most~$k-\ell-1=(\binom{\ell}{2}-1)\cdot z$.
 Now, observe that~$f'$ cannot be improving upon~$f$: